Anchor Bay, California

-Anchor Bay (formerly Anchor Bay Settlement) is a census-designated place in Mendocino County, California.
+Anchor Bay (formerly Anchor Bay Settlement) is a census-designated place in Mendocino County, California, United States.
 It is located 3.5 mi northwest of Gualala, at an elevation of 105 feet (32 m).
 The population was 473 at the 2020 census.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 9.1 km2, all of it land.
+According to the United States Census Bureau, the CDP covers an area of 9.1 km2, all land.

 Climate

 The climate of Anchor Bay is Mediterranean, characterized by warm, dry summers, at times exceeding 78 F, and mild, rainy winters, with lows at night falling below freezing at times.